LoneDev6/GarageDoor/README.md

 18. Click on Compatibility
 19. Check the "Run in 640x480 screen resolution" & "Disable fullscreen optimizations" options
 20. Click Apply

-# 💾 How to install the patch
-- Download this repo .zip and the last .zip file from releases
-- Paste both .zip files contents into your Garage installation folder
-- Run `LaunchGame.bat`

-Note: if you don't want to try the **experimental textures** translation (that can lead to crashes) **don't copy** and paste the `dir_data` folder

 ## How to contribute